powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 ### Output

-As precised, three kinds of outputs are supported: Socket, MongoDB and CSV files.
+Three kinds of outputs are supported: Socket, MongoDB and CSV files.

 ??? info "MongoDB Output"